 Even beyond her ‘prime’, Lene had so much more to offer than “Lucky Number”.
 SAD is a major reason why; the limited release has me wishing more fans got to hear it.

 Grimes – Halfaxa, 2010

-In a Simpler Time ™ before dating billionaires and romanticizing climate change with anime, Claire Boucher packed fresh creative instincts into a computer.
-On oft-ridiculed Halfaxa, she channeled cathedrals and haunted medieval heirlooms from what many critics dismiss as the lowest dregs in music-making: Garageband.
-Albums like this tell me they’re wrong.
+Claire Boucher packed so many fresh creative instincts into such limited means early on.
+On oft-ridiculed Halfaxa, she channeled haunted cathedrals and medieval heirlooms from what many critics dismiss as the lowest dregs in music-making: Garageband.
+Albums like this make me question that dismissal.

-These technical limits and her isolation at the time informed these songs to unique results.
+It’s these same technical constraints that help make these songs so surreal and intriguing.
 Like many albums in this formative time for bedroom e-music, she’s alone with her thoughts here.
 As expected with a creative musical mind, it’s easy for me to get lost in them.

 Halfaxa is a mind, a universe and a huge antique house.
-It thrives in surrealism and history’s shadows, but as other reviews stated before, you find human feelings inside.
+It thrives in surrealism and history’s shadows, but as other reviews have pointed out, you find very human feelings inside.
 Her devotion to Mariah Carey helped; she stated Halfaxa was her attempt to capture the spacious, haunting effects of group church singing.
 I know well these vocals can be a bit much with the echoes and caterwauls everywhere, but I would argue the cowgirl-punk approach on Art Angels is it’s own acquired taste.

 Halfaxa is ethereal wave’s digital-age niece; any fan should try it.